-Column 1: List the student success program learning outcome
+Column 1: List the student success student outcome

-Column 2: Include a description of the student affairs outcome (Found on SSE Outcome Grid page 2)
+Column 2: Include a description of the student success outcome (Found on Student Success Student Outcome Grid page 2)

-- Column 3: Identify the student learning outcomes for your department related to a specific student affairs outcome (through the lens of your department) (for example, students will be able to write a professional resume). - Column 4: List the strategy for attaining each PLO.
+Column 3: Identify the student learning outcomes for your department related to a specific student success outcome (through the lens of your department) (for example, students will be able to write a professional resume).

+Column 4: List the strategy for attaining each SLO.
 What educational experience will be offered to encourage students to attain the learning outcomes?
-(For example, resumania)
+(For example, "Resumania")